matthiaskuchem/qmk_firmware/readme.md

 ## K3 Pro

-There is a keymap “matthiaskuchem” for keychron/k3_pro/iso/rgb which implements the Neo Layout for an iPad, as far as this is possilbe.
-It is limited to the characters available on the german mac keyboard, because the iPad does not support Unicode input at all.
-To use it, you need to set the keyboard layout to german in the iPadOS.
-It should work the same with macOS, but I didn't test it.
+The keymap is implemented as “matthiaskuchem” for keychron/k3_pro/iso/rgb.

 The layer locking is not implemented on purpose, this could be done though.
 See the [qmk-neo2](https://github.com/yeldiRium/qmk-neo2) Repository by [yeldiRium](https://github.com/yeldiRium) for reference.

+### Implemented Layers

+You need to set the keyboard layout in the respective OS to German.

+#### Mac Neo (intended for iPad)

+Switch to this layer with the hardware switch on the keyboard (Mac/iOS) or by pressing `fn + y`.

+It does only support the characters on the german keyboard itself, because the iPad does not support any kind of UTF keycode input.
+This layer was written and tested on iPad, but should work on macOS too.

+#### Win QWERTZ

+Switch to this layer with the hardware switch on the keyboard (Win/Android) or by pressing `fn + c`.